Kawaxte/TwentyTenLauncher/README.md

   </a>
 </p>

-<div align="center">A modern and polished remaster of the original Minecraft Launcher from June 29, 2010</div>
+<div align="center">A modern remaster of the original Minecraft Launcher from June 29, 2010</div>

 ----
 This repository was created to provide a modern and polished "Legacy" Minecraft experience.
 It